 Registration Checklist

-Summer Term 2023 Registration Information
+Summer Term 2024 Registration Information

-Registration for Summer Term 2023 began on Monday, February 13.
-Summer 2023 courses are viewable in the Albert Course Search as part of Academic Year 2022-2023.
+Registration for Summer 2024 began on Monday, February 12 at 9:00am ET.
+Summer 2024 courses are viewable in the Albert Course Search as part of Academic Year 2023-2024.

 Note about Federal Financial Aid for Summer Term:

-Federal Direct Loans are available for Summer Term enrollment.
+Federal Direct Loans are available Summer Term enrollment.
 If you are interested in federal financial aid for the Summer Term, you must have a valid FAFSA on file and be otherwise eligible.
-You may be eligible for equivalency, but you must submit a Request for Equivalency form once you've registered for classes.
+You may eligible for equivalency, but you must submit a Request for Equivalency form once you've registered for classes.

 Note about Wagner Scholarships for Summer Term: